 Troy Hall residents also have access to the fourth floor recreation lounge with TV and billiards/ping-pong/foosball tables, several quiet study rooms and a fully equipped fitness center located in adjoining Troy East.
 The complex's customer service center is also in Troy East.

-Troy Hall offers both the Graduate Academic Year contract, beginning in early August and ending in May, and the Graduate Full Year contract, beginning in early August and concluding at the end of July.
+Troy Hall offers the Graduate Academic Year contract, beginning in early August and ending in May,

-Graduate Housing Programs: School of Cinematic Arts, Sol Price School of Public Policy, Thornton School of Music, Viterbi Engineering and Dornsife College of Letters, Arts & Sciences
+Graduate Housing Programs: School of Cinematic Arts, Sol Price School of Public Policy, Thornton School of Music, Viterbi Engineering, Dworak-Peck School of Social Work and Dornsife College of Letters, Arts & Sciences